 Different objects of MOFA are compared in terms of the final value of the ELBO statistics and the model with the highest ELBO value is selected.

-'''

 select_model(models, plot = FALSE)

-'''

-models a list containing MOFA objects.

-plot boolean indicating whether to show a plot of the ELBO for each model instance set_covariates Add covariates to a MOFA model object an untrained MOFA covariates Sample-covariates to be passed to the model.
-This can be either:
+models a list containing MOFA objects. plot boolean indicating whether to show a plot of the ELBO for each model instance set_covariates Add covariates to a MOFA model set_covariates(object, covariates)